tanyyyming/tanyyyming.github.io/_posts/2023-08-03-takeaways-for-cs-freshmen.md

 date: 2023-08-03
 last_modified_at: 2023-08-07
 categories:
-  - posts
+  - General
 tags:
-  - takeaways
+  - For beginners
-  - general
+  - Takeaways
 ---

 Where to start when I know nothing about a concept?
 Why does this terminal command not work as expected?
 Why does this bug appear out of nowhere?
 If you are ever confused by these questions, you are **not alone.**